 Dr Vinski shared her perspectives from a behaviour science perspective to say that individual choice is not always predictable and does not always follow the rational or optimal financial path.
 Issues like climate change are impacting people emotionally and this is driving changes in market demand for high emissions products and services.

-President’s Fellow of the School of Public Policy at the University of Calgary
+President’s Fellow, School of Public Policy, University of Calgary

 Peter van Dijk

 Executive in Residence, GRI

 Associate Partner, Head of Behavioural Science and Cognitive & Analytics, IBM